sokil/DeployBundle/README.md

 ```

 Section `config` declared options of every task, able to run.
 Section `tasks` declered bundles of tasks, runs sequentially.
-Tasks may be run by definining task alias in cli command:
+Tasks may be run by defining task aliases in cli command:

 ```
 $ ./app/console deploy --git --npm